 All agencies' requests were capped at no more than 5 percent of their actual sworn force strength as reported on the date of application.
-For agencies with more than 300 sworn officers, an additional cap was imposed so that agencies with a service population of 1 million or above were eligible to apply for up to 25 officer positions, while agencies with a service population less than 1 million were eligible to apply for up to 15 officer positions.
+Agencies with a service population of 1 million or more were eligible to apply for up to 25 officer positions while agencies with a service population less than 1 million were eligible to apply for up to 15 officer positions.
 The request of any agency with a sworn force strength less than or equal to 20 was capped at one officer.